Australia scraps plans to allow foreign students back

 With foreign students worth about A$35 billion ($25.3 billion) a year to the Australian economy, Canberra had hoped to slowly allow overseas students to return in 2021.
 Trials began earlier this year.

-But with thousands of Australians wanting to return, Morrison there is not enough quarantine facilities.
+But with thousands of Australians wanting to return, Morrison said there is not enough quarantine facilities.

 “There is a queue, and Australians are in the front of the queue,” Morrison told reporters in Canberra.